Latest posts by Ahmad Imran (see all)

-I want you to carry out this exercise too.
+I want you to carry out the same exercise for your own blog too.

 Write your “audience personas” and focus your writing further every time you publish a blog post.
-You will see a gradual increase in user engagement and readership.
+You will see a gradual increase in user engagement and readership which is loyal.

 Do you agree that every blogger needs to do this exercise and make an effort to know their readers with more clarity?